wangzhou/uadk/docs/wd_design.md

 So *query_dev_list()* is an internal function of algorithm library that returns the matched device list.

-When both device and driver and founded by algorithm library, it needs to be stored in somewhere.
-In algorithm library, these are stored in *context* that will be introduced in Section Context.
+When both device and driver are founded by algorithm library, it needs to be stored in somewhere.
+In algorithm library, these could be stored in *session* that will be introduced in Section Session.

-### Context
+### Session

-Context is a space that collect accelerator and driver.
-With context, algorithm library could track a task.
+Session is a space that collect accelerator and driver.
+With session, algorithm library could track a task.

-Context is a internal structure that only be accessed by algorithm library and vendor driver.
-User application needs the context to track the task, but it can't access the informations in context directly.
-Algorithm library converts the context to a handler and exposes handler to user application.
+Session is a internal structure that only be accessed by algorithm library and vendor driver.
+User application needs the session to track the task, but it can't access the informations in session directly.
+Algorithm library converts the session to a handler and exposes handler to user application.

 ```
-    struct alg_comp_ctx {
+    struct alg_comp_sess {
         char                *alg_name;    /* zlib or gzip */
         char                node_path[];
         int                 id;
-        struct wd_dev_list  *dev_list;
         wd_dev_mask_t       affinity;
         struct wd_alg_comp  *drv;
-        alg_comp_cb_t       *cb;
         void                *priv;       /* vendor specific structure */
     };
 ```

-The fields in *struct alg_comp_ctx* are illustrated in Section Compression Algorithm.
+The fields in *struct alg_comp_sess* are illustrated in Section Compression Algorithm.

 ### Launch Vendor Driver

-With context, both accelerator and driver are stored in *node_path* and *drv* fields.
-Although driver is found, algorithm library still controls the CPU.
+With session, accelerator and driver are stored in *node_path* and *drv* fields.
+Although driver is found, algorithm library still occupies the CPU.
 Algorithm library calls *drv->init()* to transfer the control of CPU to vendor driver.

-In vendor driver, a hardware resource, channel, is important to request.
+In vendor driver, a hardware resource, context, is important to request.

-Channel is the common hardware resource of each hardware accelerator.
-Channels are managed by channel manager.
-When there're multiple channel managers in the system, different hardware accelerators may bind to different channel managers.
+Context is the common hardware resource of each hardware accelerator. contexts are managed by context manager.
+When there're multiple context managers in the system, different hardware accelerators may bind to different context managers.
-*avail_chans* could denote how much channels could be accessed by the accelerator.
-When multiple accelerators share the same channel manager, *avail_chans* is same for these accelerators.
-The value of *avail_chans* could bet gotten from sysfs node.
+*avail_ctxs* could denote how much contexts could be accessed by the accelerator.
+When multiple accelerators share the same context manager, *avail_ctxs* is same to these accelerators.
+The value of *avail_ctxs* could bet gotten from sysfs node.

-Since channel is a common resource, libwd encapuslates the interface to request it.
+Since context is a common resource, libwd encapuslates the interface to request it.
 It's introduced in Section Libwd Helper Functions.